NGO Activism: Exposure vs. Influence: Data

 We link Sigwatch, ISS, and RavenPack data using standard identifiers (CUSIP, ISIN, year).
-Appendix Table \ref{tab:summary} reports descriptive statistics.
+Table \ref{tab:summary} reports descriptive statistics.
+We define an AGM-day campaign as a campaign launched on the target firm’s AGM date or on the calendar day immediately preceding it.
+This window captures campaigns released just ahead of the meeting while still treating the AGM as the focal event.
 Panel (a) shows that, on average, NGOs launch 3.2 campaigns during the sample, 24\% of which are on the target AGM date, though over half of NGOs appear only once.
-Most campaigns focus on social rather than environmental issues, but the distribution is highly skewed: a small set of NGOs accounts for a disproportionate share of activity, while the median NGO runs only a single campaign.
+Most campaigns focus on social rather than environmental issues, but the distribution is highly skewed: a small set of NGOs accounts for a disproportionate share of activity (the top 40 most active NGOs account for almost 50\% of all campaigns, with the most active ones being Sierra Club, PETA, and Friends of the Earth, with more than 50 campaigns each), while the median NGO runs only a single campaign.
 Panel (b) documents substantial variation across targeted firms in size and news coverage.
 Targets range from very large firms with extensive media presence to smaller firms with limited coverage, suggesting that NGOs are not exclusively focused on high-visibility corporations.
 53\% of the campaigns are on social causes, with the remaining being environmental.
 We return to the remaining panels of Table \ref{tab:summary} in Section \ref{s:media}, after first providing background on AGM dates.